briandgomez/Study/Security+/General Security Concepts.md

 # Encryption Technologies
 - <u>Trusted Platform Module (TPM)</u>: a security chip on a computer's motherboard designed to enhance security by securely storing cryptographic keys.
 It provides encryption for a single device

-- <u>Hardware Security Module (HSM)</u>: an external device used to store cryptographic keys.
-Its used for large amounts of data.
+- <u>Hardware Security Module (HSM)</u>: an external device used to store thousands of cryptographic keys

 - <u>Key Management System</u>: way to manage all keys in a centralized manager (i.e. AWS Key Management Service)

-- <u>Secure Enclave</u>: a physically isolated area within a device dedicated to storing and processing sensitive data securely
+- <u>Secure Enclave</u>: a physically isolated area within a device dedicated to storing and processing sensitive data
     - It uses cryptography and hardware level isolation to keep that data safe even if the main system is compromised